A248/LibertyBans/docs/Addons.md

 Requires the permission `libertybans.addon.checkpunish.use`.

+## CheckUser

+Provides the `/libertybans checkuser <player>` command.
+This command displays if the given player is banned or muted.

+Requires the permission `libertybans.addon.checkuser.use`.

 ## StaffRollback

 Provides the `/libertybans staffrollback <operator> [time]` command.
 Performing a rollback fully purges all punishments by a certain staff member, which is useful if a staff member becomes rogue or has their account hacked.